davidaramant/buddhabrot/docs/design.md

 	- Downloads the boundary file to local storage.
 	- Performs computationally intensive exploration work.
 	- Uploads interesting points and batch metadata to the cloud backend.
+- The worker shall be runnable either on a local developer machine or on a cloud machine managed by Azure Batch.
 - The system shall support running many worker instances in parallel on different machines without coordination.

 ##### Batch Processing